 As a way of supporting book provision to African libraries, encouraging intra-African book trade and generating income for indigenous publishers, ABC has supplied books through Book Aid International (BAI) to the Intra-African Book Support Scheme (IABSS) since 1990.
-This scheme ended in 2004 and has not been renewed due to inability to secure a donor.
+This scheme ended in 2004 and has not been renewed in the absence of current donors to it.

 An evaluation of the scheme revealed that its major achievement to ABC publishers was increased levels of income, which significantly improved their capacities.
-22 Between 2001 and 2004, income from IABSS totalled £ 220 160, which constituted about 23% of ABC's sales over the 4 years (see Annex 3).
+Between 2001 and 2004, income from IABSS totalled £, 220 160, which constituted about 23% of ABC's sales over the 4 years (see Annex 3).
 At least half of the amount was shared among the 39 publishers whose books were selected by the benefiting libraries.
 One of the publishers was able to utilise the income to acquire a desktop publishing unit.
-In terms of efficiency, one wonders how much of the total value of the project was actually spent on shipping.
-The evaluation does not raise this as an issue, but if books were first shipped to the UK and then shipped back to African countries, carriage costs must have been high.